 The main school currently closes for 16 weeks a year.
-Holiday club provides activities for Pre-Prep and Junior pupils for 50 weeks a year.
+Holiday clubs provide activities for Pre-Prep and Junior pupils for 50 weeks a year.
 Lower 5 and Upper 5 work for an additional week in the Easter holiday break.